 Two generations of the Fong family have put their heart and soul into the operation of this tiny (by Waikiki standards), pink six-story hotel that feels like a throwback to the days of boarding houses, where rooms were outfitted for function, not style, and served up with a wealth of home-style hospitality at a price that didn't break the bank.
-During the hot summer months, seriously consider splurging on the higher-end accommodations, which feature air-conditioning, lanai, and small kitchens.
+When the winds die down and high temperatures set in, seriously consider splurging on the higher-end accommodations, which include air-conditioning, lanai, and small kitchens.
 The hotel's pool is its social center in the evenings, where you can usually find at least one or more members of the Fong family strumming a ukulele, dancing hula, and singing songs in the old Hawaiian style.
-On special occasions, the Fongs host a potluck dinner by the pool.
 Little touches that mean a lot include free use of body boards, surfboards, beach mats, and beach towels.
 The hotel is two blocks from Waikiki's Kuhio Beach.
-On the property are a health foods store and deli, a sushi bar, and an authentic Korean barbecue plate lunch place.
-For extra value, inquire about the Grove's weekly and monthly rates.
 Parking is available in a public lot down the street.

 YOU SHOULD KNOW The booking engine on the hotel’s website tends to show the hotel booked for months in advance, but it isn’t always accurate.
 Try calling the hotel directly to make reservations or looking on a third party site.

 Royal Grove offers studio and one-bedroom units in many different bed configurations.
 Most of these large spaces are equipped with kitchens or kitchenettes, air conditioning, and lanai.
 Rooms are kept very cleaned and well maintained, and though the decor and linens aren’t the best looking out there, there’s still a coziness about the place that satisfies visitors.